 - Ageing women make up a significant proportion of the world's population and their numbers are growing.
 The number of women age 60 and over will increase from about 336 million in 2000 to just over 1 billion in 2050.
 Women outnumber men in older age groups and this imbalance increases with age.
-Worldwide, there are some 123 women for every 100 men aged 60 and over.6 - While the highest proportions of older women are in developed countries, the majority live in developing countries, where population ageing is occurring at a rapid pace. - The fastest growing group within ageing women is the oldest-old (age 80-plus).
+Worldwide, there are some 123 women for every 100 men aged 60 and over.6 - While the highest proportions of older women are in developed countries, the majority live in developing countries, where population ageing is occurring at a rapid pace. - The fastest growing group among ageing women is the oldest-old (age 80-plus).
 Worldwide, by age 80 and over, there are 189 women for every 100 men.
 By age 100 and over, the gap reaches 385 women for every 100 men.
-While most ageing women remain relatively healthy and independent until late in life, the very old most often require chronic care and help with day-to-day activities. - Older women are a highly diverse group.
-Life at age 60 is obviously very different from life at age 85.
-Although cohorts of older women may experience some common situations, such as a shared political environment, exposure to war and the arrival of new technologies, their longevity has given them more time to develop unique biographies based on a lifetime of experiences.
+While most ageing women remain relatively healthy and independent until late in life, the

-Equity in health means addressing the differences between and among different groups of older women, as well as those between women and men.
+Equity in health means addressing the disparities between and among different groups of older women, as well as those between women and men.